ibm-cloud-docs/monitoring/getting-started.md

 ## Step 4: Launch the web UI
 {: #step4}

-After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for your node, you can view, monitor, and manage data through the service's web UI.
+After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for your node, you can view, monitor, and manage data through the service's web UI.

 You launch the web UI within the context of the Sysdig instance, from the {{site.data.keyword.cloud_notm}} UI.